-The whistleblower will still be party to the case.
-The government is considered the real party in interest in these cases, and would therefore has a superior role to the plaintiff-relator when they intervene, but the plaintiff-relator can collect a share of the proceeds based on the idea that they have brought the case forward on behalf of the government.
+The whistleblower will still be a party to the case.
+The government is considered the real party in interest in these cases, and would, therefore, have a superior role to the plaintiff-relator when they intervene, but the plaintiff-relator can collect a share of the proceeds based on the idea that they have brought the case forward on behalf of the government.

 What Happens If The Government Does Not Intervene In a Whistleblower Case?